 Management is responsible for our internal controls and the financial reporting process.
-PricewaterhouseCoopers LLP ("PwC"), our independent registered public accounting firm for the fiscal year ended December 31, 2020, was responsible for performing an independent audit of our consolidated financial statements in accordance with the standards established by the Public Company Accounting Oversight Board (United States) and issuing a report thereon.
+PricewaterhouseCoopers LLP, our independent registered public accounting firm, is responsible for performing an independent audit of our consolidated financial statements in accordance with the standards established by the Public Company Accounting Oversight Board (United States) and issuing a report thereon.
 The Committee's responsibility is to monitor these processes.
-The Audit Committee has reviewed and discussed the consolidated financial statements with management and PwC.
+The Audit Committee has reviewed and discussed the consolidated financial statements with management and PricewaterhouseCoopers LLP.